Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/SEB.rst

 ----------------------

-The turbulent heat fluxes and momentum can be measured using Eddy Covariance techniques (see :ref:`EC`).
-These require a sonic anemometer and an infrared gas analyser.
+The turbulent heat fluxes and momentum can be measured using Eddy Covariance techniques which requires a sonic anemometer and an infrared gas analyser.
+An alternative method use scintillometry

-As the source area of EC sensors varies with wind direction, fetch, stability etc, the surface characteristics may change with time if the fetch is not homogeneous.
+As the source area of EC and scintillometer sensors varies with wind direction, fetch, stability etc, the surface characteristics may change with time if the fetch is not homogeneous.

 SEB and Radiation Balance Modelling
 ===================================================